BasicWolf/archived-concrete-settings/README.rst

 Finally, **Concrete Settings** comes with batteries like Django 3.0 support out of the box.

+Concrete Settings are here to improve configuration handling whether you are starting from scratch, or dealing with an old legacy Cthulhu.
 Are you ready to try it out?

 ``pip install concrete-settings`` and welcome to the `documentation <https://basicwolf.github.io/concrete-settings>`_!